zlsa/spacex-reddit-wiki/source/faq-questions/I'm online. Where can I watch the launch, what streams should I watch, and how can I participate in the discussion?.md

 * [SpaceX on YouTube (Hosted + Technical Webcasts)](https://www.youtube.com/user/spacexchannel)

-* [r/SpaceX Live](https://rspacex.com/live) contains all the available streams to watch in a multitude of formats, with streaming texts updates from the moderators and from Twitter.
+* [r/SpaceX Live](https://rspacex.com/live) contains all the available streams to watch in a multitude of formats, with streaming text updates from the moderators and from Twitter.

 * [SpaceX.com (YouTube Hosted Webcast)](http://spacex.com/webcast)